paluh/ansible-augeas/README.md

   - `path`:
       - required: when any `command` is used
       - description: Variable path.
-With `lensmatch`, it is the relative path within the file tree.
+With `lens` and `file`, it is the relative path within the file tree.
   - `value`:
       - required: when `command = set`
       - description: Variable value.